direktiv/direktiv/scripts/api/api.md

 POST /api/namespaces/{namespace}/tree/{workflow}?op=toggle
 ```

-Toggle's whether or not a workflow is active
+Toggle's whether or not a workflow is active.
-Disabled workflows cannot be invoked
+Disabled workflows cannot be invoked.
+This includes start event and scheduled workflows.

 #### Parameters